setrar/dsp/AD360x/README.md

 # AD936x

+The name "AD9361" follows the naming convention typically used by Analog Devices for their products.
+Here’s a breakdown of what each part of the name might signify:

+1. **"AD" Prefix**:
+   - The "AD" prefix stands for Analog Devices, the company that manufactures the chip.
+This prefix is common across many of their products, indicating the brand.

+2. **"936" Series Number**:
+   - The "936" likely represents a series or family of products within Analog Devices' portfolio.
+It is common for companies to use a series number to group related products that share similar functionalities or technologies.
+For instance, the AD9361, AD9363, and AD9364 are all part of the same product family of RF transceivers.

+3. **"1" Model Identifier**:
+   - The final digit "1" often denotes a specific model within the series.
+In this case, it distinguishes the AD9361 from other models in the same series, such as the AD9363 or AD9364, which have different specifications or capabilities.

+### Summary:
+The name "AD9361" is structured according to Analog Devices' internal naming conventions, where "AD" stands for Analog Devices, "936" indicates the product series, and "1" specifies the model within that series.
+This systematic naming helps differentiate between different products and their specifications within the company's extensive portfolio.

 ## [AD9361](https://www.analog.com/en/products/ad9361.html)

 The AD9361 is a highly integrated radio frequency (RF) agile transceiver designed by Analog Devices.
 It is widely used in software-defined radio (SDR) applications and in various wireless communication systems, including 4G LTE, 5G, and industrial, scientific, and medical (ISM) bands.